Do you accept walk-ins? Do I need to pre-register for class?

 Walk-ins are accepted, however, we highly advise you to make a class reservation since classes tend to fill up quick (bonus: there’s no penalty if you can’t make it to class despite making a reservation).
 Registration also helps us know how many people to expect and to be most efficient with the check-in process for prompt start time.
 If it’s your first time attending, please arrive about 15 minutes before class so we can help settle you in appropriately.

 I’m not all that coordinated, balanced or flexible.
-Do I need to practice before yoga practice?
+Do I need to prepare before attending class?

-Nope.
-Yoga practice is called practice for the simple reason of you can start wherever you are, with whatever you have, anytime, anywhere.
+Not at all.
+Yoga practice is called practice for the simple reason that you can start wherever you are, with whatever you have, anytime, anywhere.
 Our personal practice is a life-long journey of self-discovery.
 You don’t need any prerequisites or have to know any postures names and certainly there’s no expectations of what you “should” or “need” to accomplish in your practice, so that means no pressure!
-Everytime you practice, it will be a new, different and unique experience that you get to feel and discover into you.
+Every time you practice, it will be a new, different and unique experience that you get to feel and discover into you.
 How exciting!